turingcompl33t/turingcompl33t.github.io/_posts/2020-8-25-Awaitable-Timers.md

 title: "Awaitable System Timers"
 ---

-C++20 coroutines enable various interesting asynchronous programming constructs on their own such as `co_await`able synchronization primitives and generator functions, to name a couple.
-However, the power of coroutines really shines when we integrate them with some external event source.
+C++20 coroutines enable many interesting asynchronous programming constructs of their own accord, including `co_await`able synchronization primitives, generator functions, and asynchronous algorithms, to name just a few.
+However, the power of coroutines really shines when we integrate them with an external event source such as IO completions or timer expirations.

-In this post we will look at doing just this by constructing an `awaitable_timer` type that utilizes the underlying system's native timer facilities to delay resumption of the coroutine until after some delay has elapsed.
-While this may not seem like a particulary useful primitive on its own, the concepts that we'll cover will be generally applicable to integrating coroutines with asynchronous system events.
+In this post we will explore the latter subject by constructing an `awaitable_timer` type that utilizes the underlying system's native timer facilities to delay resumption of a coroutine until after some delay has elapsed.
+While this may not seem like a particulary useful primitive on its own, the concepts that we'll cover will be generally applicable to integrating coroutines with any asynchronous system event.

 ### The Interface